If you live in Mexico or Latin America, have you created a plan for what to do in case of an accident, natural disaster, or healthcare emergency?

 Wendy Jane Carrel, M.A., a Spanish-speaking senior care specialist, has spent over seven years traveling province to province in Chile, Ecuador, and Mexico researching senior living options.
 She acts as an advisor or liaison for those who wish assistance negotiating health systems, senior care options, end-of-life care, and disposition of remains.

-While conducting research on health care and end-of-life options for older adults in Mexico, and volunteering at a Guadalajara palliative care hospital and hospice, I have witnessed both expected and unexpected deaths of Americans, Canadians, other foreigners, and Mexicans.
+While conducting research on health care and end-of-life options for older adults in Mexico, and volunteering at a Guadalajara palliative care hospital and “hospice” (not a term often used in Mexico, and not a term used by the hospital), I have witnessed both expected and unexpected deaths of Americans, Canadians, other foreigners, and Mexicans.
 In the case of Mexicans, the procedure following death is almost seamless, with rare exception.

 Chapala Municipal Cemetery, Lake Chapala, Mexico